Jurickson Profar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Braves have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to rank 13th in baseball in home runs given up (74 total, 1.1 per game).
+- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Shuster gets the start for the Braves, his eighth of the season.
-He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.

-- In his last appearance on Saturday, the left-hander went five innings against the Washington Nationals, giving up three earned runs while surrendering eight hits.
+- The righty last pitched on Sunday against the Washington Nationals, when he went 5 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 24-year-old has amassed an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
-Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.